Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 **REFERENCE STATE COST:**

 Costs associated to the difference between the desired optimal state and the estimated one.
-The get really large weight in comparison to the other terms:
+They get really large weights in comparison to the other terms:

 - CTE: Cross-track error.
 - EPSI: Orientation error.